DIBSMethodsMeetings/dibsmethodsmeetings.github.io/_posts/2024-08-08-ordered-beta.md

 <img src="/assets/images/2024-08-08-ordered-beta/zoib-1.png" style="display: block; margin: auto;" />

-Comparing across rows confirms that $$\theta$$ directly controls the overall proportion of responses at the endpoints and comparing across columns confirms that $$\gamma$$ controls the proportion of `1`’s out of the responses at the endpoints.
+Comparing across rows confirms that $$\theta$$ directly controls the overall proportion of responses at the endpoints.
+Comparing across columns confirms that $$\gamma$$ controls the proportion of `1`s out of the responses at the endpoints.

 ## Mo parameters mo problems